-The PlayStation 4 has been on sale for nearly six years, which is quite a long time for consoles.
-An updated system, the PS4 Pro, is Sony's most recent release, but it has been ages since we last had a major console war - and who doesn't like a console war?
+Sony's current console - The PlayStation 4 - has been on sale for nearly six years, which is quite a long time for consoles.

-Ever since the updated Playstation 3 came out, backwards compatibility is a feature that's been left out from modern Playstation consoles.
+Ever since the updated PlayStation 3 came out, backwards compatibility is a feature that's been left out from new PlayStation consoles.

-The console will support 8K resolution, which means games and films in that format are going to look very, very nice.
-What that means is no jagged edges on graphics and lots of pretty colours, basically.
-There's also a lot of development going into audio on the new console too.
-Meaning games won't only look great, but sound great too.
+The new console will support 8K resolution, which means games and films in that format are going to look very, very nice.
+What that means is no jagged edges on graphics and lots of pretty colours.

 The console also has something called a Solid State Drive, or SSD for short.
 That bit of hardware means your games will play at a much faster speed than they currently do on the Playstation 4.
 For example if you're playing Spiderman on the PS4, currently the fast-travel option will take about 15 seconds of loading time.
 On the PS5 that load time will be cut down to 0.8 seconds, and that's quick!

-So the battle of the best console has started, and we'll only truly know who comes out on top, some time in 2020.
+So the battle for the best console has started, and we'll only truly know who comes out on top, some time in 2020.